How to Hear God Clearly: Your Ultimate Guide for Hearing God

 Have you ever wondered why your friend hears God through vivid dreams while you've never had one?
 Or why some believers seem to receive clear mental pictures or visions while you sense God more through Scripture or circumstances?
 This isn't a sign that something's wrong with you; it's evidence of God's intimate knowledge of how you're wired.

-Consider this: God spoke to Moses through a burning bush, to Daniel in dreams, and to Elijah in a still, small voice.
+Consider this: God spoke to Moses through a burning bush, to Daniel through dreams, and to Elijah in a still, small voice.
 He gave visions to Peter on a rooftop, whereas Paul heard Jesus in a blinding light on the Damascus Road.
 Why such variety?
 Because God knows exactly how to reach each of His children in ways they can best receive and understand.

 God Speaks in Many Ways: An Overview of the 12 Primary Channels